liujjw/regos-2000/README.md

 ## Running on QEMU
 Writing to disk not possible when running egos on QEMU, as only the memory-mapped ROM is readable.

-## Debugging, testing, and verifying Rust code is running
-The makefile target `make rust_test` runs a basic test and produces a binary `rust_test` in the `tools/` directory.
-This binary is built from C code linked with the Rust object code.
-This binary can be stepped through with `gdb`.